sAurangzaib/Portfolio/README.md

 ### My Role ###

-Developed multiple modules like e-Store, Service Provider, Custom camera and Posting scenarios, also the part of Chat team, etc.
+Developed multiple modules like e-Store, Service Provider, Custom camera and Posting scenarios, also took a part in Chat module, etc.

 ### Technologies ###
 * Swift